jesseDingley/backpacker-companion/README.md

 - return multiple sources if < seuil
 - retrieve only relevant chunks / fewer chunks
 - Use better LLM (instruct 3)
+- Investigate whether sys prompt needs to be passed each time